alby13/ChatStreamAI/README.md

 <br>

+# Update: The .exe release should be available tomorrow, 4-15-2025
 ## Running the App as a Release (.exe version)

 Download Version 2 from the Releases on the right.
 Unzip the zip file somewhere where you can find it easily.